094459/newsletter-oss-projects/README.md

 [CloudGrappler](https://aws-oss.beachgeek.co.uk/3qb) is a purpose-built tool designed for effortless querying of high-fidelity and single-event detections related to well-known threat actors in AWS.
 Andi Ahmeti has put together a blog post, [Introducing CloudGrappler: A Powerful Open-Source Threat Detection Tool for Cloud Environments](https://aws-oss.beachgeek.co.uk/3qc), that provides an overview of how this works with examples.(#192)

+**cloud-snitch**

+[cloud-snitch](https://aws-oss.beachgeek.co.uk/4bo) - is an essential learning tool for anyone using AWS that helps you better understand  your AWS account activity.
+Inspired by the MacOS tool "Little Snitch", this will visually show you your AWS activity, allow you to share and collaborate with others, summarise your AWS activity through a number of different lenses and help you uncover suspicious behaviour.
+You have to check out the README to get a look at some of the screenshots of this tool in use, looks super interesting.(#209)

 **csr-builder-for-kms**

 [csr-builder-for-kms](https://aws-oss.beachgeek.co.uk/40h) provides a Python library for creating and signing X.509 certificate signing requests (CSRs) with KMS Keys. (#201)

+**dAWShund**

+[dAWShund](https://aws-oss.beachgeek.co.uk/4bj) is a suite of tools to enumerate, evaluate and visualise the access conditions between different resources in your AWS environments.
+Perhaps the most critical component of an AWS infrastructure is the policy document describing the actions allowed or denied to a resource.
+This can get overwhelming sometimes, so tools like this will provide you with the help you need to keep on top of it.
+Check out the README for details on usage. (#209)

 **duplicate-rule-detection-tool**